 Three Sisters Preserve

-The OSI grant funding will be applied toward land that was purchased by LPLC.
-The purchased land will be combined with adjacent land that was donated by Wilmington resident Scott Avery to create the preserve.
+A capital grant awarded by the Open Space Institute (OSI) in the amount of $50,000 greatly supported LPLC’s acquisition of the Preserve.
+The purchased land was combined with adjacent land that was generously donated by Wilmington resident Scott Avery to create the preserve.
 In addition to the OSI grant and land donation from Avery, LPLC also received a $25,000 donation from an anonymous donor who wished to support LPLC’s efforts to conserve lowland forest habitat and enhance recreational opportunities in the Wilmington area.

-Wilmington Wild Forest consists a several non-contiguous forest preserve parcels totaling 13,231 acres that are within a ten-mile radius of the hamlet of Wilmington, NY.
-LPLC sees the project as a way to support ecotourism for the Town of Wilmington by significantly enhancing mountain biking opportunities between the Beaver Brook tract, the hamlet of Wilmington and the Whiteface/ Marble Mountain tract.
+Wilmington Wild Forest consists of several non-contiguous forest preserve parcels totaling 13,231 acres that are within a ten-mile radius of the hamlet of Wilmington, NY.
+LPLC sees the project as a way to support ecotourism for the Town of Wilmington by significantly enhancing mountain biking opportunities between the Beaver Brook tract, the hamlet of Wilmington and the Whiteface/Marble Mountain tract.

 The Open Space Institute protects scenic, natural and historic landscapes to provide public enjoyment, conserve habitat and working lands and sustain communities.
 Founded in 1974 to protect significant landscapes in New York State, OSI has been a partner in the protection of nearly 2.2 million acres in North America.
 A leader in environmental conservation, OSI leverages its knowledge and attracts resources for strategic investments to make innovative land conservation happen.
 Visit OSI online at www.openspaceinstitute.org.